Applying Underglaze on Greenware vs Bisqueware – Which Is Best

 Potential Damage to the Piece

 Applying underglaze to greenware, especially in the Bone-Dry Stage, can be risky.
-Different methods of applying the underglaze to the raw clay can put pressure on the piece, leading to cracks or warping, especially on thin clay that has delicate features.
+Different methods of applying underglaze to raw clay can put pressure on the piece, leading to cracks or warping, especially on thin clay with delicate features.

-You will also need to be careful when removing any underglaze, as it can also rub off the clay and make an indentation in the pottery.
+You will also need to be careful when removing underglaze, as it can rub off the clay and leave an indentation in the pottery.

 Difficulties in Application

 Applying underglaze evenly on greenware can be more challenging than on bisqueware.
-Because of the nonabsorbent nature of leather-hard or wet clay in the greenware stage, it can be difficult to achieve a smooth, even coat.
+Because leather-hard or wet clay in the greenware stage is nonabsorbent, it can be difficult to achieve a smooth, even coat.

 Additionally, if you are working with intricate designs or multiple layers of underglaze, applying it to wet clay can lead to smudging or blurring, especially if the piece is not completely dry.